Question

 Answer

-In most cases, messages sent to a temporarily absent number will be placed in the carrier's Retry Scheme and will be delivered once the number becomes available, or will expire after 24 or 48 hours (even in some cases up to 72 hours) depending on the destination.
+In most cases, messages sent to a temporarily absent number will be placed in the Carrier's retry scheme and will be delivered once the number becomes available, or will expire after 24 or 48 hours (even in some cases up to 72 hours) depending on the Carrier's retry scheme.

-If this fails, the carriers will either return a FAILED status with Error 2 - Absent Subscriber Temporary, or an EXPIRED status to you.
-Once this is returned, no more retries will be performed by either the carrier or Vonage.
+If this fails, the Carrier will either return a FAILED status with Error 2 - Absent Subscriber Temporary, or an EXPIRED status to you.
+Once this is returned, no more retries will be performed by either the Carrier or Vonage.

-One example of a common retry scheme for Absent Subscriber Temporary Numbers is as follows:
+One example of a retry scheme for Absent Subscriber Temporary Number at Carrier side is as follows:

 SMS validity period = 48h